Kubernetes distributions

 value: "true"

 Using spec.nodeName keeps TLS verification.
-In some setups, DNS resolution for spec.nodeName inside Pods may not work in AKS.
-This has been reported on all AKS Windows nodes and when the cluster is setup in a Virtual Network using custom DNS on Linux nodes.
-In this case use the first AKS configuration provided: remove any settings for the Kubelet host path (defaults to status.hostIP) and use tlsVerify: false.
+In some clusters, DNS resolution for spec.nodeName inside Pods may not work in AKS.
+This has been reported on all AKS Windows nodes, as well as Linux nodes when the cluster is set up in a Virtual Network using custom DNS.
+In this case, use the first AKS configuration provided: remove any settings for the Kubelet host path (which defaults to status.hostIP) and use tlsVerify: false.
 This setting is required.
-Do NOT set the Kubelet host path and tlsVerify: false together.
+Do NOT set the Kubelet host path and tlsVerify: false in the same configuration.

 Google Kubernetes Engine (GKE)